-The term 'Use Tax' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Use Tax' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A use tax refers to a kind of revenue levy which the United States has in place in a wide range of states.
 The state governments collect and spend these taxes as opposed to the federal government.
 Use taxes are much like another country’s Value Added Tax or other states’ sales taxes.
 The difference is that use taxes do not get applied at the ultimate point of sale.